 Please click here for part twenty-two

-Second day of the Durga Puja, when I was walking down to the Yajna Shala, I noticed, there are so many small pointy pebbles on the road.
-It was a bit challenging to walk, if you try to avoid them.
-Plus, the road was curvy and windy, on top of that, to the construction was adding more dirt, and tiny pebbles were scattering all over the road.
-To make it more challenging, water coming from construction area, would create mud around.
-Very thoughtfully, Guruji and Ashram arranged car transportation to Yajna Shala for elderly and whoever needed a ride.
-Everything was perfectly planned, so no devotee would face any inconvenience.
+On the second day of the Durga Puja, I noticed many small pointy pebbles on the road when I was walking down to the Yajna Shala.
+If you try to avoid them, walking is a bit challenging.
+Plus, the road was curvy and windy; the construction added more dirt and tiny pebbles scattered all over the road.
+To make it more difficult, water from the construction area would create mud.
+Very thoughtfully, Guruji and Ashram arranged car transportation to Yajna Shala for the elderly and whoever needed a ride.
+Everything was perfectly planned so that no devotee would face any inconvenience.

-Please click here for part twenty-four
+Please click here for part twenty-four.